fabienalet/Cargese-MBL/README.md

 # Repository for Cargese lecture on : "Numerical simulations of lattice models of Many-Body Localization"

 [Wave Localization & Many-Body Localization in Quantum Information](https://cse.umn.edu/wave/wl-mblqi-event)

 Cargese School, October 24th -28th, 2022

 Fabien Alet (fabien.alet@cnrs.fr)

+# Important Remark

+Both notes and C++ codes date from 2019 and have not been re-tested again.
+There might be some very minor adaptations in case you use more recent version of Python or PETSc - SLEPc libraries.
+If you find something does not work anymore, please send an email, or better, do a PR with the correction.
+Thanks!

 # Tutorials